 The division of responsibilities is defined by the Law on the National Armed Forces and by the Law on National Security.

-(b) defence expenditures
+(b) defence expenditures;

-Saeima has adopted the State Defence Financing Law that states that 2% of the GDP will be allocated to defence expenditures from 2003 until 2008.
-The law ensures a continuous and stable increase of defence expenditures.
+Saeima has adopted the State Defence Financing Law that states that 2% of the GDP will be allocated to defence expenditures until 2012.